Stumbling on to a Southern Delicacy - Shrimp and Grits

 Several years ago, we arrived on Jekyll Island late one damp Saturday afternoon.
-The rain had blown out by the time we drove to the Millionaire's Village to get a "Big Cookie" at Club Cafe.
+The rain had blown out by the time we drove to the Millionaire's Village to get a "Big Cookie" at The Pantry.
 Imagine our delight when we discovered we'd lucked into the Amateur Chef Competition part of Jekyll Island's annual Wild Georgia Shrimp and Grits Festival.

 Sometimes Lady Luck smiles and you count your blessings.